apache/pekko-connectors-samples/pekko-connectors-sample-kafka-to-websocket-clients/README.md

 ## Read from a Kafka topic and push the data to connected websocket clients

 Clients may connect via websockets and will receive data read from a Kafka topic.
-The websockets are implemented in @extref[Akka HTTP](akka-http:) and [Alpakka Kafka](alpakka-kafka:) subscribes to the Kafka topic.
+The websockets are implemented in @extref[Akka HTTP](akka-http:) and [Pekko-Connectors Kafka](pekko-connectors-kafka:) subscribes to the Kafka topic.

 Browse the sources at @link:[Github](https://github.com/apache/incubator-pekko-connectors-samples/tree/main/pekko-connectors-sample-kafka-to-websocket-clients) { open=new }.